Frunza/second-ssh-key-for-git-in-docker-container/README.md

 ## Scenario

 You already have a `docker` container with a SSH key configured.
-If you want to use a secong SSH key for git usage, how do you do that when your your first SSH key already is the default one?
+If you want to use a second SSH key for git usage, how do you do that when your your first SSH key already is the default one?

 For a guide on how to configure you SSH key in docker, see [Configure docker container with SSH access](https://github.com/Frunza/configure-docker-container-with-ssh-access)